roelstappers/MEPSDatasets.jl/README.md

   julia> ds = ENSds(dtg)
   ```

-  Index the dataset like  e.g.
+  Use `keys(ds)` to see available keys.
+Then more info can be obtained like e.g.

   ```julia
   julia> ds["air_temperature_2m"]